redox-os/book/src/troubleshooting.md

 - If you change the recipe build mode (`release` to `debug` or the opposite) while debugging, don't forget to rebuild with `make cr.recipe-name` because the build system may not detect the changes.

-#### Rust

-Rust programs can carry assertions, checking and symbols, but they are disabled by default.

-- `REPO_DEBUG` - This environment variable will build the Rust program with assertions, checking and symbols.
+- `REPO_DEBUG` - This environment variable will build the recipe binaries with assertions, checking and symbols.

 (Debugging with symbols inside of Redox is not supported yet)